bbauska/W3Cx-5of5/README.md

 <h4>Two games that have been written by students in the W3C Apps an Games course (which has a module dedicated to game programming):</h4>

-These games are not for JavaScript beginners, but it\'s time to spend some time having fun :-) You can look at the source code: it\'s been written by students like you who followed the HTML5 advanced course.
+These games are not for JavaScript beginners, but it&apos;s time to spend some time having fun :-) You can look at the source code: it&apos;s been written by students like you who followed the HTML5 advanced course.

 1 - Star Warriors, written by two Ukrainian ladies who won the first